openshift/special-resource-operator/README.md

 One will use the same GPU workload as before for validation but this time the Pod will request a extended resource (1) to check if the DevicePlugin has correctly advertised the GPUs to the cluster and (2) to check if userspace and kernelspace are working correclty.

 #### State Monitoring
-This state uses a custom metrics exporter DaemoSnet to export metrics for Prometheus.
+This state uses a custom metrics exporter DaemonSet to export metrics for Prometheus.
 A ServiceMonitor adds this exporter as a new scrape target.

 ## Hard and Soft Partitioning
-The operator has example CR's how to create a hard or soft partitioning scheme for the worker nodes where on has special resources.
+The operator has example CR's how to create a hard or soft partitioning scheme for the worker nodes where one has special resources.
 Hard partitioning is realized with taints and tolerations where soft partitioning is priority and preemption.

 ### Hard Partitioning
 If one wants to repel Pods from nodes that have special resources without the corresponding toleration, the following CR can be used to instantiate the operator with taints for the nodes: [sro_cr_sched_taints_tolerations.yaml](https://github.com/zvonkok/special-resource-operator/blob/5973d6fea1985c425f5c36733fbc8e693e2c3821/manifests/sro_cr_sched_taints_tolerations.yaml#L1).
 The CR accepts an array of taints.